GfSE/CoCoML-Pages/From-UML-SysML/50_UML-Class-Diagram.md

 {: .highlight }
 _Note: This is the very beginning of the discussion and in no way settled or complete._

-## Selecting native UML Metaclasses
+## Transforming native UML Metaclasses

 The following entities are selected for transformation: